 Chair of the Review

-Donna was Co Clinical Director (Midwifery) July 2013 to June 2017, of the London Maternity Strategic Clinical Network working with Professor Donald Peebles as Co Clinical Director (Obstetrics)
+Donna was Co Clinical Director (Midwifery) 2013 to 2017, of the London Maternity Strategic Clinical Network working with Professor Donald Peebles as Co Clinical Director (Obstetrics)

 Donna was the London Clinical Network Lead for the Maternity Bereavement Project developing the Maternity Bereavement Experience Measure (or MBEM.)
 Launched in June 2017, this project was supported and funded by NHS England and developed in partnership with SANDS, the NHS England Patient Experience and Insight team and the London Maternity Bereavement Midwives Forum.
-A toolkit has been developed and shared with maternity, gynaecology and neonatal teams across England.
-The toolkit outlines the findings of in depth feedback from women and their families about what helped them and what was important to them at the time of pregnancy loss and stillbirth.
-The work includes tried and tested feedback and methods from maternity services leading on delivering high standards of bereavement care.

 Internationally Donna was the co-author of the first national maternity standards in the Sultanate of Oman and led the successful introduction of those standards into practice across the Muscat region.
 In addition she led a multidisciplinary team plus parents, government representatives and faith leaders on the introduction of maternity and gynaecology bereavement standards first into Muscat and then subsequently rolled out nationally across the Sultanate of Oman.